BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Software.md

     linkStyle 38 stroke:green,stroke-width:2.0px
     linkStyle 39 stroke:#55f,stroke-width:2.0px
 ```
 Validators can choose to trust Amira's signature (or not!) based on Ben's verification of the associated `pubkey` and the Web of Trust he's thus created.
-The fact that there's also elided information in `signerInfo` subenvelope is irrelevent to the software release as it currently stands.
+The fact that there's also elided information in the `signerInfo` subenvelope is irrelevent to the software release as it currently stands.

 ### 7. Amira Reveals Her Identity [Progressive Trust]

 > _Problem Solved:_ Amira now wants to reveal her personal information to take advantage of her programming expertise.

-Amira receives considerable acclaim for her work at Sister Space, especially as she expands the app over the new few years.
+Amira receives considerable acclaim for her work on SisterSpace, especially as she expands the app over the new few years.
 She eventually decides that could leave behind her stodgy bank career to do activist programming full time, but to do so, she must prove she's `bwhacker`!
-She's prepared to reveal her identity to a few additional clients working on activist programming.
+She's prepared to start the process by revealing her identity to a few additional activist-focused clients.

 Fortunately, she planned for this from the start.
 Her `signerInfo` actually contains considerable personally identifying information, she just salted and elided it so that it couldn't be correlated.
 All she needs to do now is either produce a partially or entirely unelided version of her signed `signerInfo` envelope or just offer up the unelided assertions for indivual parts of the envelopes.
 Either will allow a validator to check the hashes and see that Amira's information matches what Ben signed off on in the original envelope.